MinhDuc1711/City-Player-Walkability-Branch/README.md

 # City Player - Walkability Branch

-City Player is an interactive simulation designed to create a dynamic downtown walking experience.
-Users can adjust environmental features in real time, such as greenery, building height, traffic, and more, to create their ideal urban setting.
+City Player is an interactive simulation that offers a dynamic downtown walking experience.
+Participants can customize environmental elements in real time—such as greenery, building diversity, and public spaces—to shape their ideal urban streetscape.
+Users who walk through the environment can evaluate and rank key street features based on their importance to the walking experience.
+The data collected supports urban planners and researchers in designing more livable and people-centric cities.

 ---
 ## Link to Demo